tshepang/blog/content/Point Blank (1967).md

 The flashbacks are badly made, complete with horrible editing.
 The scene where his gal unleashes violence against him is memorable.

-I was led to this after finding out it\'s based on the same material as the later [Payback], a far superior take.
+I was led to this after finding out it's based on the same material as the later [Payback], a far superior take.

   [Payback]: http://tshepang.net/payback-1999